-Kim Kardashian Gets “Mom-Shamed” For Showing Off Posterior In New Mirror Selfie On Instagram
+Kim Kardashian Gets ‘Mom-Shamed’ For Showing Off Posterior In New Mirror Selfie On Instagram

 As StyleCaster reports, she received the same treatment when she posted an almost nude photo seven months ago.
 In both cases, some of Kardashian’s fans came to her defense and supported her right to post whatever she wants to on her Instagram account.

 Kim Kardashian has received mommy shaming for other reasons as well.
 As InStyle reports, in June of last year, observers on social media heavily criticized her for sharing a photo of her son sitting forward in a car seat.
-The laws in California state that children younger than 2 must be placed in a rear-facing car seat for their safety.
+The laws in California state that children younger than 2-years-old must be placed in a rear-facing car seat for their safety.

 But Kim clapped back by stating that her son meets the height and weight requirements to sit in a forward facing car seat.